The 7 Essential Rules Of Vintage Clothing Care

 7 Know Your Fabrics

 Proper clothing care is different for every fabric.
-Identify your fabric and use our below to apply the correct care for your situation.
+Identify your fabric and use our Fabric & Laundry Symbol Guides below to apply the correct care for your situation.

 That’s it!
 If you weren’t a clothing care pro before, you definitely are now.
-For further questions, you know where to .
+For further questions, you know how to contact us.